schoeneberg/class-code-documentation/docs/wrapper_ha.rst

   | See :func:`get_pk_and_k_and_z` for more info on the input/output parameters
   | Note that this function just calls get_pk_and_k_and_z and corrects the output by the ratio of transfer functions [(phi+psi)/d_m]^2.

+.. function:: get_primordial()

+  Get full dictionary of the primordial power spectrum (k-vector in h/Mpc and primordial power spectrum).
+The input parameter 'output' must be set to something, e.g. 'tCl'
+  Will contain the scalar and/or tensor spectrum depending on the 'modes' input

+.. function:: get_perturbations(return_copy=True)

+  Get full dictionary of the perturbations for the given k-values set by the 'k_output_values' input parameter.
+Set 'output' to something, e.g. 'tCl'
+  'return_copy=False' will give you access directly to the underlying C pointers in CLASS, so be careful that these will become invalid once CLASS is deallocated.

+  :return: get_perturbations()['scalar'] is an array of length 'k_output_values' of dictionares containing scalar perturbations.
+Similar for get_perturbations()['vector'] and get_perturbations()['tensor'].

+.. function:: get_transfer(z=0, output_format='class')

+  Get full dictionary of the transfer functions for given redshift 'z'.
+Set 'output' to at least 'mTk' and/or 'vTk'.
+To input z>0, you need to set z_pk > z in the input.
+See :func:`get_transfer_and_k_and_z` for input parameter descriptions.

 .. function:: sigma(R,z, h_units = False)

   Returns :math:`\sigma(R,z)` for the total matter power spectrum